our prayer page

 And as we remember that as a child, Jesus and His family became refugees, escaping persecution, we pray for all refugees escaping persecution, wars, famines, and the effects of Climate Change

-For the nurses, doctors and for all in the front line fighting the ongoing and increasing situations of Covid.
+For the nurses, doctors and for all in the front line fighting the ongoing and increasing situation in the NHS.